top of page

 The 1952 Pioneer Scalabrinian group: Fathers Nino Setti, Dante Orsi, Ignazio Militello and Tarcisio Prevedello.

 The Scalabrinians arrived in Australia on November 2, 1952.
 The history of their presence in this nation reflects the development of the Italian community and of migration in Australia.
 In the initial phase, they reached out to scattered communities of Italians, from the cane and tobacco plantations in Queensland to the groups in Tasmania, and New South Wales.
-In a second moment they contributed to the formation of communities in the urban areas, particularly in Sydney, Melbourne, Adelaide, Newcastle and Wollongong, but also in smaller cities like Shepparton and Red Cliffs.
+In a second moment, they contributed to the formation of communities in the urban areas, particularly in Sydney, Melbourne, Adelaide, Newcastle and Wollongong, but also in smaller cities like Shepparton and Red Cliffs.

-Currently, the Scalabrinians have further diversified their presence with immigrant groups, particularly the Filipinos and those of Portuguese and Spanish language, and have continued in a variety of services for migrants.
+Currently, the Scalabrinians have further diversified their presence with immigrant groups, particularly the Filipinos and of Portuguese and Spanish language, and have continued in a variety of services for migrants.

-The first four Scalabrinian Missionaries arrived in Australia the 2nd of November 1952.
+The first four Scalabrinian Missionaries arrived in Australia on the 2nd of November 1952.
 But the Province of Saint Frances Xavier Cabrini was officially established in Australia and given St. Frances Xavier Cabrini as its special patron and title on 7 October 1957, after the Scalabrinian missionaries had been supporting the local clergy in the pastoral care of the Italian immigrants for five years, under the administration of the North American Provinces.
 With the arrival of more Scalabrinian missionaries, the Congregation established its presence in several parts of Australia and soon became a point of reference for the local migrant communities as well as for the local Church.

-The changes in migration flows during the years were reflected in the transformation of the St. Frances Xavier Cabrini Province that expanded its mission beyond the originally assisted Italian migrants in order to provide care and support to migrants of other nationalities, like Spanish and Portuguese speaking migrants (especially South Americans), Filipinos and lately Chinese migrants.
+The changes in migration flows during the years were reflected in the transformation of the St. Frances Xavier Cabrini Province which expanded its mission beyond the originally assisted Italian migrants in order to provide care and support to migrants of other nationalities, like Spanish and Portuguese-speaking migrants (especially South Americans), Filipinos and lately Chinese migrants.
 In 1982 the St. Frances Xavier Cabrini Province opened its first mission outside Australia in Manila, Philippines.
 Other openings outside Australia soon followed: Taiwan in 1994, Indonesia in 2002, Japan in 2003, and Vietnam in 2005.